 DDC History and Visioning

-2009: Modernizing Disability Language in State Law
+2004-2010: Modernizing Disability Language in State Law

 No items found.

-2009: Modernizing Disability Language in State Law
+2004-2010: Modernizing Disability Language in State Law

 In 2009, Washington State began formally updating its statutes to replace outdated terminology with the term “intellectual disability.”
 Through House Bill 1835, the Legislature directed the Code Reviser to review and update language throughout the Revised Code of Washington to reflect more respectful and current terminology.
-The effort recognized the importance of using language that reflects dignity and aligns with evolving understanding in the disability community.
+This effort recognized the importance of using language that reflects dignity and aligns with evolving understanding in the disability community.

 Go back to the archive